This program will be held in-person at the Newberry and livestreamed on Zoom. The online version of this event will be live captioned.

 How do we perform race?
 This event puts the spotlight on theater makers as they explore how race was understood and performed on the early modern stage, as well as its relevance for audiences today.
-Through a series of dynamic performances by actors from Congo Square Theatre and thought-provoking conversations, we will consider the legacy of pre-1800 theater in contemporary Black performance.
+Through dynamic performances by actors from Congo Square Theatre and thought-provoking conversations, we will consider the legacy of pre-1800 theater in contemporary Black performance.

-This program is being held in conjunction with the Newberry exhibition Seeing Race Before Race, generously supported by the Carl & Marilynn Thoma Foundation, the Samuel H. Kress Foundation, and Pam and Doug Walter.
+This program is being held in conjunction with the Newberry exhibition Seeing Race Before Race, which is generously supported by the Carl & Marilynn Thoma Foundation, the Samuel H. Kress Foundation, and Pam and Doug Walter.

 You can purchase a copy of the exhibition catalog, Seeing Race Before Race: Visual Culture and the Racial Matrix in the Premodern World, from the Newberry Bookshop.